Memed Abashidze: Biography

 Abashidze was born into the powerful Muslim Georgian noble house of Abashidze, rulers of Adjara for the Ottoman Empire.
+He was a brother of general Aslan-Beg Abashidze.

 After Adjara was absorbed into Imperial Russia in 1878, Georgian intellectuals launched a campaign aimed at reincorporation of local Muslim Georgian community into the Georgian society.
 Mehmed’s father, Prince Ibrahim Abashidze, sided with this movement and helped open a Georgian school in Batumi in 1883.
 Born in Turkish-dominated Batumi, Mehmed attended this school.
 At the same time, he received a traditional education at home.
 Fluent in several languages, he began translating Arabic, Persian, and Turkish works into Georgian and authored the first Georgian textbook on the Arabic language and the first Turkish translation of the well-known medieval Georgian epic The Knight in the Panther's Skin by Shota Rustaveli (the manuscript of this translation was lost in the 1930s).
-Besides, Abashidze’s plays were staged in the recently opened Batumi Drama Theatre.
+Plays by Abashidze’s were also performed in the recently opened Batumi Drama Theatre.